 5% of the total work if in-print, 10% of the total work if out-of-print--allowed for only one semester

 |More than the allotted percents or repeated use over multiple semesters|

 |Scanned article from a journal, trade publication, or magazine||A single article for one semester||Multiple articles from the same publication or repeated use over multiple semesters|

 |Audio files||No more than 30 seconds without permission||Repeated use over multiple semesters|

 |Video files||10% or three minutes, whichever is less||

 Repeated use over multiple semesters

 (The courts are not bound by these amounts and the Copyright Act contains no such amounts.
 Therefore it is always advisable to err on the side of caution and complete your own Fair Use Evaluation before scanning and posting on Moodle.)

 If you copy a database link from your Internet browser on Moodle, that link will eventually stop working because it is a dynamic, non-static link.
 To eliminate this problem, most database companies now offer persistent links for their articles.
 Persistent links (also known as persistent URLs) are stable links that will consistently take students to a particular full-text article in a library database.
 If the student is off campus she or he will be asked to authenticate themselves via Salem - they should use their MySalem username and password.

 Need help with a persistent link in a particular library database?
-See the document below and/or contact the Discovery & Delivery Librarian, Anna Milholland, at firstname.lastname@example.org OR (336) 917-5436.
+See the document below and/or contact the Discovery & Delivery Librarian, Mary Abernathy at firstname.lastname@example.org and/or (336) 917-5436.